jeishu/weather-dashboard/README.md

 ## Description

-This application is intended to organize a person's daily work life with simple to use features within the browser.
+This application is intended to show the weather forecast of the cities the user has input into the search bar.

 ## Table of Contents